Controlling Grasshoppers - Frequently Asked Questions

 What are the thresholds used for controlling grasshoppers?

 A general rule of thumb for thresholds with grasshoppers is 7-12/ square meter.
-However, grasshoppers have preferred crops that they will eat.
-Cereals are generally the preferred over broadleaved crops.
-Oats is an exception to this, and therefore oats will have less damage if other cereals are present.
-The two-striped grasshopper will also feed on broadleaved crops.
-Lentils are the most susceptible, as the grasshoppers like the developing pods.
-Canola is not preferred but will still be fed on in the young and pod stages.
-If the infestations of grasshoppers are high there can be damage in all stages of canola development.
-Peas are another crop that are not preferred food sources for grasshoppers.
+However, grasshoppers prefer eating some crops over others and cereals are generally preferred over broad-leafed crops.
+Oat is an exception, and therefore oats will have less damage if other cereals are present.
+The two-striped grasshopper is an exception as it will also feed on broad-leafed crops with lentil being most susceptible, especially during early growth as well as during flowering and early pod stages.
+Canola is not preferred but is susceptible in the early growth and pod stages.
+If an infestation of grasshoppers is high there can be damage in all stages of canola development.
+Field pea is another crop that is not a preferred food source for grasshoppers.

 Which grasshoppers are pest species and how do I identify them?

 The two-striped and clear-winged grasshoppers are the most important species estimated for Alberta.
 The two-striped is most important in Saskatchewan and southern Alberta.
 The clear-winged is the dominant species in east central Alberta.
 At hatching they can be identified by color.
 The two-striped is light brown in color, and the clear-winged is black with a white band.
-The migratory grasshopper numbers may also be growing in Alberta, however it is not considered to be as large a threat this year.
-At hatching the migratory grasshopper has a black band across its thorax.
+The migratory grasshopper numbers also appear to be growing in Alberta At hatching the migratory grasshopper has a black band across its thorax.

 Ignore grasshoppers that are fairly large in early May, that have yellow or red wings in flight at any time of the year, and grasshoppers that make noises such as clicking or buzzing when flying at any time of the year.